kmdmnak/rollup-plugin-shopify-liquid-script/README.md

 ```

 - **`assetsDir`**: Specifies the directory where the generated assets will be placed.
 By default, this is set to `"assets"`.
 - **`liquidDir`**: Specifies the directory where the Liquid templates will be generated.
-By default, this is set to `"sections"`.
+By default, this is set to `"snippets"`.

 ### Output Example

-The generated Liquid section files will include SystemJS configuration in the following format:
+The generated Liquid snippet files will include SystemJS configuration in the following format:

 ```liquid
 <script>SystemJS.config({"map":{"./entry-1.js":"{{ 'entry-1.js' | asset_url }}","./stencil-BcHQo1kZ.js":"{{ 'stencil-BcHQo1kZ.js' | asset_url }}","./module-1-Ctc87KA9.js":"{{ 'module-1-Ctc87KA9.js' | asset_url }}"}})</script>